TranNhatTan14/Obsidian/content/Goal & Project/Project/Assistant.md

 Can use to scale to both larger datasets, and models, and also train on GPUs

-Model is trained to predict the next word.

 - Gain in-depth knowledge of the steps to pretrain an LLM, encompassing all the steps, from data preparation, to model configuration and performance assessment.
 - Explore various options for configuring your model’s architecture, including modifying Meta’s Llama models to create larger or smaller versions and initializing weights either randomly or from other models.
 - Learn innovative pretraining techniques like Depth Upscaling, which can reduce training costs by up to 70%.

 Training large language models using a technique called pretraining.
 You’ll learn the essential steps to pretrain an LLM